Back to blog

 14 min read

-But here's the thing: the line between legal tax planning and illegal tax evasion has never been clearer than in 2026.
-The OECD's BEPS framework, CRS automatic information exchange across 120+ jurisdictions, and tightened economic substance requirements mean the old tricks don't work anymore.
-And they shouldn't.
+The distinction between legal tax planning and illegal tax evasion is well-defined in 2026.
+The OECD's BEPS framework, CRS automatic information exchange across 120+ jurisdictions, and tightened economic substance requirements have closed most historical concealment-based structures.

-This guide covers how to set up an offshore company legally — the jurisdictions that make sense, the compliance requirements you can't skip, and the mistakes that turn a smart strategy into an expensive disaster.
+This guide summarizes how to set up an offshore company legally — the principal jurisdictions, the compliance framework, and the recurring failure patterns flagged in international tax practice.

 1. Accessing International Markets